 The polyphony is 32 notes, which is not bad, and you also have a USB midi port.

-Ease of Use The keyboard is quite easy to use, because of the many tools that are provided such as Registration Memory and One Touch Setting.
+The keyboard is quite easy to use, because of the many tools that are provided such as Registration Memory and One Touch Setting.

 You can easily select the various tones, accompaniments and built-in songs.